-In the early 1800s, Frederick Mohs developed a chart that compared the hardness of ten readily available minerals, beginning with talc (which scored the softest rating, 1) and working up to diamond (with the highest and hardest rating of 10).
-The chart is known as the Mohs Scale and is still used today, especially in the fine jewelry industry.
+In the early 1800s, Frederick Mohs developed a chart that compared the hardness often readily available minerals, beginning with talc (which scored the softest rating, 1) and working up to diamond (with the highest and hardest rating of 10).
+The chart is known as the Mohs scale of hardness and is still used today, especially in the fine jewelry industry.

 Rankings on the Mohs Scale show a comparison of hardness among the minerals.
 Naturally, the minerals with higher numbers will scratch minerals that rank below them on the scale.
 However, positions on this scale don’t indicate that minerals are equally close to each other in hardness.
 For instance, diamond (10) is four times harder than corundum (9), but corundum (9) is only twice as hard as topaz (8).